Burnallover/frisquet-mqtt/README.md

 # how to retrieve the boiler's network ID

-to retrieve the boiler's network ID you have to:
+To retrieve the boiler's network ID you have to:

-1. put this code on the heltec_wifi_lora_32_V3
+1. Put this code on the heltec_wifi_lora_32_V3
 ```bash
 #include <Arduino.h>
 #include <RadioLib.h>